thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Introduction.desc.md

 * Explain how Angular helps build complex applications.
 * Use Angular in a single page application.
 * Explain what is two-way data binding.
-* Create the recommended structure of a project using Angular.

 ## What is a client side framework?